3rd Squadron, 17th Cavalry Regiment conducts Spouse Spur Ride.

 |0

-This work, 3rd Squadron, 17th Cavalry Regiment conducts Spouse Spur Ride.
-[Image 9 of 9], by SGT Savannah Roy, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 3rd Squadron, 17th Cavalry Regiment conducts Spouse Spur Ride., by SGT Andrew McNeil, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT